 Though there is plenty of evidence to indicate that all the above-listed benefits have been confirmed by those who use Phenibut, as will all potent drugs there are some side effects:

 Changes In Dream Patterns: One of the more interesting side effects that have been reported by users is a change in their normal dream patterns.
 This may be caused by the increase in REM sleep associated with taking Phenibut.
 In many cases, this means that they begin to remember their dreams and they seem to be more vivid.
 Sadly, this can be both good and bad.
 There have been users reporting that they experience nightmares on a daily basis when using Phenibut.
 On the other hand, some people find that their dreams are actually better and become more pleasant.
 Most people also report that they sleep much more soundly and wake up feeling more refreshed and ready to tackle their day.

-Drowsiness: Phenibut can make people drowsy or excessively fatigued, especially when taking it at certain times of day.
-You may feel like you are moving in slow motion or that all of your thoughts are taking a longer time to be processed.
+Drowsiness: Phenibut can make people drowsy or excessively fatigued, especially when taking it at certain times of the day.
+You may feel like you are moving in slow motion or that all of your thoughts are taking a long time to be processed.
 This is usually the result of an excessive dose.
 The best way to overcome this is to monitor how much is being taken and pay attention to the specific effects it has on your body.
-The right dosage for someone else may in fact be too much for you.
+The right dosage for someone else may, in fact, be too much for you.

 Many students use it as a test or studying aid, but also report stopping usage once they have taken their exams or are no longer in need of increased concentration or memory retention aids.